TrellixVulnTeam/WebchatWebsite_TWQW/README.md

   This is a repository for a webchat website POC.

 ## About
-  This project was intended to teach myself more about web development and to create a online chatting website.
+  The purpose for this project was to teach myself more about web develpment by challenging my self to make a encrypted webchatting website.

 ## Building
   It is very simple to build this project.
   ```